Urinary tract injury in gynecologic surgery: Prevention

 The reproductive and urinary tracts in women are closely related anatomically and embryologically.
 Knowledge of this anatomy plays an important role in the prevention of urinary tract injury during gynecologic surgery.
 The primary approach to prevention is careful surgical dissection and knowledge of the position of urinary tract structures within the surgical field.

 The prevention of urinary tract injury in gynecologic surgery, primarily hysterectomy, will be reviewed here.
 The evaluation and management of urinary tract injury in gynecologic surgery, urinary tract injuries during advanced procedures performed for urinary incontinence, pelvic organ prolapse, or gynecologic malignancy, as well as during obstetric procedures are discussed separately.
-(See "Urinary tract injury in gynecologic surgery: Identification and management" and "Radical hysterectomy" and "Cesarean delivery: Technique" and "Operative vaginal delivery".)
+(See "Urinary tract injury in gynecologic surgery: Identification and management" and "Radical hysterectomy" and "Cesarean delivery: Surgical technique" and "Operative vaginal delivery".)

 The overall rate of urinary tract injury associated with pelvic surgery in women ranges from 0.3 to nearly 1 percent [1,2].
-Bladder injury is more common than ureteral injury .
-However, the exact incidence of these injuries is difficult to ascertain because reported rates vary depending on the approach to diagnosis, the type of surgery, patient characteristics, and study design.
+Bladder injury is more common than ureteral injury.
+Up to 2.4 percent of patients may require concomitant urologic intervention after hysterectomy-related injury to the urinary tract .